TilliFe/Infermo/README.md

 - Tensor computation
 - Deep neural networks built on a tape-based autograd system

 Mojo currently operates on CPU only.
 GPU support will come soon!
 Infermo is currently still a Proof-of-Concept, if you encounter any bugs, feel free to create an issue or a PR.
-Thank you for your contribution. :)
+Thank you for your contribution.

+With GitHub, I usually insert a blockquote.

+> **_New:_** Infermo just got a major upgrade, going from a static computation graph to a fully dynamic one!🔥 The example architectures in the repo (e.g. the transformer) still need to be adopted to the new programming style.

 ## Available Operators
 The operators listed below are methods of the `Module` class, which orchestrates both forward and backward computations.
 Each operator accepts one or two `Tensor` objects as input.
 All binary operators accept differently shaped Tensors via broadcasting.